liangshan/drill-ansible/README.md

 ## Usage

-Change the IP address in `hosts` which want to deploy, then just run with your real username and password.
+Change the IP address in `hosts` which want to deploy, then just run with your password.

 The following is an example:

-	$ ansible-playbook -i hosts site.yml --extra-vars '{"hosts":"DO-SG","username":"yourusername","password":"yourpassword"}'
+	$ ansible-playbook -i hosts site.yml --extra-vars '{"hosts":"DO-SG", "password":"yourpassword"}'

-And [here](https://opensourcehacker.com/2015/04/12/almost-free-netflix-vpn-on-amazon-ec2-set-up-in-30-minutes-using-ansible/) is an article about how to use this playbook with EC2.

 ## SSR client